-In February PB and Cuba Yearly Meeting approved a joint minute. (https://neym.org/news/cuba-and-new-england-yearly-meetings-join-protest-us-policy) I have forwarded this minute and the visa applications for Cuban Friends to both Senator Leahy's and to Representative McGovern's offices and have spoken with their staff.
+In February PB and Cuba Yearly Meeting approved a joint minute (attached).
+I have forwarded this minute and the visa applications for Cuban Friends to both Senator Leahy's and to Representative McGovern's offices and have spoken with their staff.
 In April I travelled to Washington DC and met with Representative McGovern.
 The applications are being hand carried to the State Department in Washington and to the head of the embassy in Havana with the advocacy of both officials.
 The Puente Committee will bring this minute to the August Sessions.
 Is there more that PB might recommend be done.
 The minute states "We will challenge as infringement of our right to freedom of religion any decision that blocks Quakers from traveling in the ministry."